 Scientific Director, Precision Health

-Dr. François Bernier, MD is the head and a professor in the Department of Medical Genetics as well as the Section Head of Clinical Genetics in the Department of Pediatrics.
+Dr. François Bernier, MD is a professor in the departments of Medical Genetics and Pediatrics.
 His research is focused on the identification of genes for rare genetic disorders and the translation of genomic technologies to the clinic.
 The unifying theme is to explore the origins of human rare diseases and birth defects to improve health outcomes.
 His role at ACHRI is focused on advancing precision health across research programs and ending the diagnostic odyssey for children and families.

 Scientific Director, Research and Partnership Evaluation and Impact